corda/corda-docs-portal/content/en/docs/corda-os/4.8/tut-two-party-contract.md

 ## Output

-The following code presents how your template should look like after performing all the steps described below:
+The following code represents what your template should look like after performing all the steps described below:

 {{< tabs name="tabs-2" >}}
 {{% tab name="kotlin" %}}